 Bhushan Steel was founded in 1987 when Brij Bhushan Singal and his sons bought a steel factory in Sahibabad.
 The family quickly grew the business by including sophisticated Japanese machinery in their operations to manufacture steel.

 What further accelerated their growth was the budding Indian automobile industry which began to take form in the country.
 This aided Bhushan Steel’s growth and allowed them to acquire clients like Maruti Suzuki, Mahindra and Mahindra, and Tata Motors.
-Its Client base further allowed Bhushan Steel to acquire loans which they used for their expansion needs.
+Its Client base further allowed Bhushan Steel to acquire loans that it used for its expansion needs.